Miruthan: Plot

 Escorted by Karthik, the team comprising Dharan, Renu, another doctor Kamal, Renu's father Minister Gurumoorthy, Chinnamalai, and Vidya, the group heads to Coimbatore, where they are to use medical equipment to find a cure to the tragedy.
 But Dharan was already scratched by a zombie, so he was not getting infected immediately.
 He doesn't reveal this to anyone, fearing for his safety.
 When they near Mettuplayam, they were shocked to see that the infection had already spread in Coimbatore.
 The zombies crowd around the police van, so Karthik is forced to rash-drive the van to kill the zombies one by one.

 Later, Gurumoorthy unknowingly disturbs some zombies, and Karthik ended up having to shoot them, which attracts many other zombies around.
 Then they all are forced to take shelter in a mall, opposite the hospital.
 Meanwhile, Naveen is inside the hospital trying to find the vaccine.
 They get ahold of Shri, a frightened security guard of the mall.

 After a few hours, Dharan turns into a zombie and bites Vidya.
 Karthik kills Dharan with his gun, but Vidya does not turn into a zombie despite the fact that she was attacked almost an hour ago.
 Kamal says that she will be able to help them in finding the vaccine as she has the required antibodies and immunity.
 Karthik had to escort them to the hospital, which faces the mall.
 For this, he uses pressurized water from the mall's fire truck, knowing that they are allergic to water.
 Despite the reduced time, Karthik manages to bring everyone safely to the hospital except Renu.
 He goes back to the mall to bring Renu, but he does that without any water source.
 So he leads Renu to the hospital but was bitten by the zombies while escorting her.
-He himself slowly turns into a zombie, but he safely escorts her to the hospital before his human feelings lose and also advises Renu to shoot him.
+He himself slowly turns into a zombie, but he safely escorts her to the hospital before his human feelings are lost and also advises Renu to shoot him.
 But she is too adamant about knowing the reason why he had saved her, despite the uncaring Naveen's attempts and her selfish father, and realizes his love for her, but Karthik turns into a zombie.
 Thus, Renu shoots him.